dm5xx/xxFlexController/README.md

 <br/>It still doesnt work?
 Step 6: Write me an email, i gonna help you.
 </p>
 <p>
   The Software is designed to use allmost of the buttons of the hercules console.
 Down below you can see how the buttons are mapped (which cld be changed in public/hercules.xlsx).
 What is described for Slice A will also be on Slice B - Green, Yellow, Purple work for each Slices A and B. <b>Since they are the same for both Slices, i only described them for the left side :)</b><br/> Blue means global and not slice specific functionality.
-COntroller is also working in multiFlex environments.
+Controller is also working in multiFlex environments.
 </p>
 <p>
   <b>ADVANCED</b>: Still not enough actors?</b> Your xxFlexradioController is coming with 2 Layers!
 You can for example have Layer 1 setup (mapped) for DXing, and Layer 2 for contest.
 You can switch any time.
 Default (after restart) will be Layer 1.
 See instructions down below.